-More often than not, traveling is an all day affair.
+More often than not, traveling is an all day affair, so I always ask my husband (or traveling buddies) if we can get a one day jump on the traveling.
 Between getting to the airport or packing your bags in the car for a long drive, can drain you of energy fast.

 By coming back a day early, you can catch up on rest, write out your list for the week and go through all the mail in your mailbox.
 This is vital if you want to give yourself a headstart!

 The truth is, multitasking is a waste of time.
 I don’t know who came up with the idea that multitasking is a smart way to get more done – because in my experience, it’s a fast way to get less done.

 No matter how well you think your brain works, your short term memory can only juggle between 5 – 9 things at one time.
 And if you’re trying to accomplish a very different set of tasks, your brainpower will collapse, causing your multitasking mission to fail.

 It also saps your creativity, because it spreads you so thin and you can’t perform at your best.
 So, learn to focus on one thing at time.
 Take your homework list, line by line — task by task.

 You’ll be surprised at how much more you’ll get done when you focus your attention fully on the task at hand.

 For me, there’s no better way to get excited about work (or working out) than to amp it up with some good music.
 Thank goodness for Focus@Will – or check out Get Work Done Music as suggested by Tim Murphy.